influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/config-data-nodes.md

 The time in which a query connection must return its response after which the system returns an error.

 Environment variable: `INFLUXDB_CLUSTER_SHARD_READER_TIMEOUT`

+#### `https-enabled = false`

+Determines whether data nodes use HTTPS to communicate with each other.

+#### `https-certificate = ""`

+The SSL certificate to use when HTTPS is enabled.
+The certificate should be a PEM-encoded bundle of the certificate and key.
+If it is just the certificate, a key must be specified in `https-private-key`.

+#### `https-private-key = ""`

+Use a separate private key location.

+#### `https-insecure-tls = false`

+Whether data nodes will skip certificate validation communicating with each other over HTTPS.
+This is useful when testing with self-signed certificates.

 ####  `cluster-tracing = false`